-Adhesive are a great way to join parts without having to use bulky, unsightly fasteners.
+Adhesives are a great way to join parts without having to use bulky, unsightly fasteners.
 Given that LEDs are small, lightweight, and look good, why would you use metal clips and fasteners when you can use a clear, invisible adhesive to hold things in place?
 Another benefit is that adhesives provide a 100% seal against moisture and don’t rattle (think about LEDs and lamps in automotive applications that could loosen due to vibration).

 Even if applications require threaded bolts to hold lamp components together, it is a good idea to use an adhesive threadlocker to prevent vibration loosening of the lamp components.
 It can also help prevent corrosion, making future maintenance a lot easier.
-In the case of underwater pool, yacht or marina lighting, adhesive threadlockers are essential to make sure salt water, sand etc. don’t get into the threads and cause the bolt to seize – otherwise you wouldn’t be able to replace a blown bulb.
+In the case of an underwater pool, yacht, or marina lighting, adhesive threadlockers are essential to make sure salt water, sand etc. don’t get into the threads and cause the bolt to seize – otherwise, you wouldn’t be able to replace a blown bulb.
 These underwater lights can be quite expensive (but I guess if you own a yacht or a swimming pool, the cost of a new lamp is a drop in the ocean…quite literally).

 These instant adhesives are popular for reflector-type applications for lighting where there can be a lot of heat (not so vital with LEDs as these run a lot cooler, 80-90% of LED output is light rather than heat, making them much more efficient).
 Cyanoacrylates are great on high speed production lines as they cure in seconds and require no mixing, eliminating the need to clamp parts for hours or use dispensing guns, mixing nozzles, weighing scales, etc.